Caption Style

 YouTube

-YouTube's longer format benefits from Karaoke's readability — viewers can follow multi-sentence explanations without text appearing and disappearing.
+YouTube's longer content benefits from karaoke's readability.
+Viewers can follow multi-sentence explanations without text constantly appearing and disappearing.
+It is the most comfortable caption style for watching more than 60 seconds of content.

-Captions for YouTube →The professional, clean look of Karaoke captions matches LinkedIn's aesthetic.
-All text visible at once feels structured and organized, like presentation slides.
+The professional, stable look of karaoke captions matches LinkedIn's content expectations.
+All text visible at once feels structured and organized, which suits the business context.

 01